-In the first stanza of ‘Nessa’, the speaker begins by introducing the reader to a relationship that’s already begun.
-He is entangled with a woman, whose name is later revealed to be “Nessa,” and is experiencing an all-consuming love.
-The first two lines describe a moment in which the two fell down beside one another “in the field”.
+The speaker is entangled with Nessa and is experiencing an all-consuming love.
+The first two lines describe a moment in which the two fell down beside one another “in the field.”
 They are following one another into the depths of this relationship, side by side, as equals.

 A reader should also take note of the fact that the speaker says “the field” not “a field”.
 He is thinking of somewhere specific.

 Continuing on, he speaks broadly on how the relationship has impacted him.
 Now that they’ve been together for a period of time, it feels as though they’ve always been a couple.
 Their position in the grass, side by side, seems eternal as if the speaker has been there “with her all [his] life.”

-There is an interesting transition between the third line, the fourth and the fifth.
+There is an interesting transition between the third line, the fourth, and the fifth.
 The fourth line concludes the third, but at the same time, with the colon, starts the fifth.
-Here, the speaker makes use of a refrain that is echoed again in the second to last line of the second stanza.
+Here, the speaker makes use of a refrain that is echoed again in the second to last line of the fourth stanza.
 He describes Nessa as a “whirlpool”.
-He’s been sucked into her and the repetition emphasizes how utterly entire this experience has been.
+He’s been sucked into her, and the repetition emphasizes how utterly entire this experience has been.
 There is no getting away from her, even if he wanted to.

-He speaks in the last line of the first stanza of how he is “very nearly drowned”.
+He speaks in the last line of the third stanza of how he is “very nearly drowned”.
 He has almost lost himself inside her as he’s been beaten by the waves and sucked under the water.
 Despite the violent imagery, this is not a painful or uncomfortable situation.
 The speaker wants nothing more than to dive deeper and experience all the power the “whirlpool” has to offer.